kbytesys/django-recaptcha2/README.md

 with explicit rendering and multiple recaptcha support.
 The invisible version of the reCAPTCHA with the automatic render mode is now supported, please read the related documentation below.

+Are you looking for the Google reCaptcha v3?
+Take a look to the dedicated repository https://github.com/kbytesys/django-recaptcha3

 ----

 ## How to install